nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 - Avg.
 Cost per Pageview
 - Avg.
 Cost per Non-Bounced Visit
 - Avg.
 Cost per Minute
+- Account Status
+- Campaign Status
+- Ad Group Status
+- Content Ad Status
+- Media Source Status
+- Publisher Status
+- Video Start
+- Video First Quartile
+- Video Midpoint
+- Video Third Quartile
+- Video Complete
+- Video Progress 3s
+- Avg.
+CPV
+- Avg.
+CPCV
+- Measurable Impressions
+- Viewable Impressions
+- Not-Measurable Impressions
+- Not-Viewable Impressions
+- % Measurable Impressions
+- % Viewable Impressions
+- Impression Distribution (Viewable)
+- Impression Distribution (Not-Measurable)
+- Impression Distribution (Not-Viewable)
+- Avg.
+VCPM

 #### Conversion Fields
-To get conversion data in the report, generate the column name by combining KPI, conversion goal, conversion window name and attribution type values in this order, separated by a space.
+To get conversion data in the report, generate the column name by combining KPI, conversion pixel, conversion window name and attribution type values in this order, separated by a space.

 To get the data for KPI other than conversion, the rest of the field needs to be in brackets (example below).
 It is also important to note that the only possible conversion window value for view attribution is 1 day.

-For example, if your conversion goal name is "MyGoal", the valid column names would be:
+For example, if your conversion pixel's name is "MyPixel", the valid column names would be:

-- to get conversion for 7 days click attribution: `My pixel 7 days - Click attr.`
+- to get conversion for 7 days click attribution: `MyPixel 7 days - Click attr.`
-- to get CPA for 1 day view attribution: `CPA (My pixel 1 day - View attr.)`
+- to get CPA for 1 day view attribution: `CPA (MyPixel 1 day - View attr.)`

 Possible values:
 - KPI: